-As the tape began rolling for the first take, as Geoff Emerick announces "'In The Life Of...' 'take one'" (as the song was then called) and the players fiddled about on their instruments, we then hear John instructing the engineers by saying: “Cut the mike on the piano quite low, just, just keep it in my maracas, you know.
+As the tape began rolling for "take one," as Geoff Emerick announces "'In The Life Of...' 'take one'" (as the song was then called) and the players fiddled about on their instruments, we then hear John instructing the engineers by saying: “Cut the mike on the piano quite low, just, just keep it in my maracas, you know.
 You know those old pianos!”
-“Normally it was Paul who did the count-in at the start of a song,” Emerick states, “even if it were a Lennon or Harrison composition, simply because he had the best sense of what would be the optimum tempo.
+“Normally it was Paul who did the count-in at the start of a song,” Geoff Emerick states, “even if it were a Lennon or Harrison composition, simply because he had the best sense of what would be the optimum tempo.
 Occasionally, however, John would count in his own songs.
 Whenever he did, he would substitute nonsense words: the standard ‘one, two, three, four’ just wasn’t good enough for him.
 On this particular cold January evening – close enough to the holidays that the Christmas trees in most homes were still up – he opted to use the phrase ‘sugarplum fairy, sugarplum fairy’ instead, which gave us all a chuckle up in the control room.”
 Some sources say this phrase referred to drug suppliers of that time, but this has not been verified with any certainty.

 Paul’s middle section to the song (“woke up, fell out of bed…”) was already in place from the first take on this day.
 However, as Mark Lewisohn points out, “there was no Paul McCartney vocal yet, merely instruments at the point where his contribution would later be placed, but then John’s vocal returned, leading into another Mal Evans one-to twenty-four count and then a single piano – building, building, building, building, stop.
 Breathtaking stuff indeed.”

 Geoff Emerick continues: "Once the sparse backing track was deemed satisfactory ("take four"), Lennon did take after take of the lead vocal, each heavily laden with tape echo, each more amazing than the one before.
 His vocal performance that night was an absolute tour de force, and it was all George Martin, Phil (McDonald) and I could talk about long after the sessions ended."